maldoninho/DB/README.md

 # DB

-DB is a simple but powerful database toolkit.
-DB is a fluent SQL builder, database abstraction layer, cache manager, query statistics generator, and micro-ORM all rolled into a single class file.
+DB is a simple database toolkit.

 ## Building SQL